qwd/dev-site/_docs_en/resource/warning-info.md

 ref: 9-res-warning
 ---

-QWeather supports weather warning services for many countries or regions around the world.
+QWeather supports weather warning services([API](/en/docs/api/warning/), [iOS SDK](/en/docs/ios-sdk/ios-warning/), [Android SDK](/en/docs/android-sdk/android-warning/)) for many countries or regions around the world.
 You can find more descriptions of these warnings here, such as the list of supported countries and regions, warning levels and warning types.

+> All warning level, type, urgency and other fields are possible to change, including add/modify/delete.
+We may not be able to give advance notice of these changes, **so you have to make your code more compatible to avoid errors when they happen.**
+>
+> We recommend not trying to enumerate these values or mappings, but to output them directly to the screen.
+{: .bqwarning}

+> Weather warning do not always work with multilingual setting.
+When a warning message does not respond to your multilingual setting, we will return the message in either English or the local language, or even part of the content in English and part in the local language.

 ## Supported Regions